-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 - excessive fragmentation; and

-- risks of contradictory judgments.
+- the risk of contradictory judgments.

-In addition to Article 72 of the Civil Procedure Act, Article 76 of the Civil Procedure Act specifically foresees the possibility of bringing together proceedings aimed at protecting collective or diffuse rights and interests granted by the law to consumers and users, provided that the joinder complies with the rules foreseen in the Civil Procedure Act concerning the requirements for the joinder of claims.
+In addition to Article 72 of the Civil Procedure Act, Article 76 of the act specifically foresees the possibility of bringing together proceedings, provided that the joinder complies with the Civil Procedure Act's requirements on the joinder of claims.

+Furthermore, the law provides for the mechanism of intervention, which may be either voluntary or compelled.
+Voluntary intervention (Article 13 of the Civil Procedure Act) occurs when a third party, on its own initiative, joins an ongoing judicial proceeding upon determining that it has a legitimate interest – whether direct or indirect – in the outcome of the dispute.
+In such cases, the third party may intervene to support the claims of one of the parties or to protect an interest of its own that may be affected by the court's decision.
+Conversely, compelled intervention (Article 14 of the Civil Procedure Act) arises when one of the parties – typically the defendant – petitions the court to summon a third party to participate in the proceedings.
+Such a request must be grounded in a legal provision authorising it.
+The primary objective is generally for the third party:

+- to assume, in whole or in part, the responsibility at issue in the litigation; or

 10.5 To what extent do the decisions of national or foreign competition authorities influence the court's decision?

+For damages claims not governed by the Law on the Defence of Competition, only decisions issued by the European Commission have binding effect according to Article 16 of Regulation 1/2003.
+Decisions issued by the Spanish competition authorities or authorities from other EU member states do not have binding effect but can be considered as evidence.
+In this sense, the Court of Justice of the European Union, in its judgment of 20 April 2023 (Case C-25/21), indicated that an infringement found in a final decision of a national competition authority must be deemed to be established by the claimant until proof to the contrary is adduced, thereby shifting the burden of proof of the conditions provided for in Article 101.3 of the Treaty on the Functioning of the European Union to the defendant, provided that the nature of the alleged infringement that is the subject of those actions and its material, personal, temporal and territorial scope coincide with those of the infringement found in the relevant decision.

+For damages claims governed by the Law on the Defence of Competition, in addition to decisions issued by the European Commission and according to Article 75 of the Law on the Defence of Competition, violations of competition law declared by final decisions issued by the Spanish competition authorities or courts are to be considered irrefutably established.
+Also, according to the same provision, a rebuttable presumption of its existence applies for competition law violations declared by final decisions adopted by competition authorities from other member states.

 Administrative decisions have proven to have a great deal of weight for the Spanish courts when deciding on damages claims.
-This has been the case for decisions of both the Markets and Competition Commission and the European Commission – even before the formal recognition of the binding effect of the former after the transposition of Directive 2014/104/EU into Spanish law (see the Spanish Supreme Court's judgment of 7 November 2013 in the sugar cartel case).
+This has been the case for decisions of both the Markets and Competition Commission and the European Commission – even before the formal recognition of the binding effect of the former after the transposition of Directive 2014/104/EU into Spanish law (see the Supreme Court's judgment of 7 November 2013 in the sugar cartel case).

 11 Remedies